node-gh/gh/CONTRIBUTING.md

 -   `npm test` Run all tests
 -   `npm run test:watch` Run all tests in watch mode
 -   `npm run test:coverage` Run all tests with coverage

-## Committing

-1. Remove the installed version from NPM: `[sudo] npm rm -g gh`
-2. Fork the project and clone it locally: `git clone git@github.com:<your-username>/gh.git`
-3. Go to the package folder and create a symlink: `[sudo] npm link`
-4. Then you can run commands normally `gh ...`
-5. To commit run `npm run commit` which will take you through a nice interactive semantic commit process

--   If you want more info on the commit process, we follow [Angular's Commit Convention](https://github.com/conventional-changelog/conventional-changelog/tree/master/packages/conventional-changelog-angular#readme)

 ### Optional Plugins to install for your code editor for a better developer experience